 Support continues along the supply chain to establish and expand the export of live cattle to China to respond to demand for high-quality Australian-produced beef.

-The Department of State Development supports Western Australia’s trade offices in Shanghai and Hangzhou.
+The Department of Jobs, Tourism, Science and Innovation supports Western Australia’s trade offices in Shanghai and Hangzhou.